HackPlan/quark-shell-mac/README.md

 * Can I use **WebSQL**?
 Yes.
 * Can I use **IndexedDB**?
 No, because we are using NSWebView.
 A future Yosemite-only version using WKWebView will support IndexedDB.
 * Is Quark Shell compatible with Mac App Store?
 Absolutely yes.
-* Do you guys have a plan for Linux version?
-Yes, we love Linux.

 ## Story

-Quark Shell was originally Menubar WebKit, it was created for [Pomotodo for Mac](https://pomotodo.com/apps).
+Quark Shell was originally Menubar WebKit.
+It was created for [Pomotodo for Mac](https://pomotodo.com/apps).
 Later on, we decided to create a Windows version based on Atom Shell.
-The project is highly inspired by [Atom Shell](https://github.com/atom/electron), [node-webkit](https://github.com/nwjs/nw.js), and [MacGap](https://github.com/MacGapProject/MacGap1).
-As a cross-platform project, Menubar WebKit is no longer appropriate, so we started to use Quark Shell.
+The project was highly inspired by [Atom Shell (now Electron)](https://github.com/atom/electron), [node-webkit (now nw.js)](https://github.com/nwjs/nw.js), and [MacGap](https://github.com/MacGapProject/MacGap1).
+As a cross-platform project, Menubar WebKit is no longer an appropriate name, so we started to use Quark Shell.

 ## Credits